bioinfo-pf-curie/nf-CRISPR/docs/usage.md

 Look for the guide sequence in revese complement of the sequencing reads.

-## Profile
+## Profiles

 The following `-profile` are available.
 If no profile is specified, the pipeline will be run locally and expects all software to be installed and available on the `PATH`.

-  - test
+  - `test`

   Set up the test dataset

-  - conda
+  - `conda`

-  Build a new conda environment before running the pipeline
+  Build a new conda environment before running the pipeline.
+Use the option `--condaCacheDir` to change the default conda cache directory.

-  - multiconda
+  - `multiconda`

-  Build a new conda environment for each process before running the pipeline
+  Build a new conda environment for each process before running the pipeline.
+Use the option ``--condaCacheDir` to change the default conda cache directory.

-  - path
+  - `path`

-  Use a global path for all tools
+  Use a global path for all tools.
+Use the option `--globalPath` to define the path the use.

-  - multipath
+  - `multipath`

-  Use the paths defined in configuration for each tool
+  Use the paths defined in configuration for each tool.

-  - docker
+  - `docker`

-  Use the Docker images for each process
+  Use the Docker images for each process.

-  - singularity
+  - `singularity`

-  Use the Singularity images for each process
+  Use the Singularity images for each process.
+Use the option `--singularityImagePath` to specify where the images are available.

-  - cluster
+  - `cluster`

-  Run the workflow on the cluster, instead of locally
+  Run the workflow on the cluster, instead of locally.

 ## Other command line parameters